 For more guidance on how to sell/donate your furniture, check out our ultimate reuse guide.

-If you want your piano disposed of responsibly and quickly, try a Man & Van waste contractor.
+If you want a piano disposal service near you, try a Man & Van waste contractor.
 Most man and van contractors drive light goods vehicles and can take about 1.0-1.5 tonnes of waste.
 Smaller pianos normally weigh around 180 – 270kg and ran pianos can weigh up to half a tonne.
 So, as long as the collector has the capacity in the van for the piano, they should be more than happy to take it.

 The best advice is to get quotes from a few local contractors, or alternatively, you could list your piano on the LoveJunk marketplace.
 All you need to do is set a price you’re happy to pay for the rubbish removal and wait for a local, licensed contractor to accept the job.
 Simple!